NahifromEast/Profile/README.md

 Overview

-This project models the evolution of signaling traits in meadowlarks, focusing on traits like song type and feather color.
-These traits are critical for mating and territorial recognition, providing insights into character displacement in closely related species.
+I have been working on extending this computational model to a specific question: How will two different signaling traits (song and feather colors) each evolve to solve two different problems meadowlarks face?
+How will the two species of meadowlarks evolve to use each signaling trait to determine?
+Who they can potentially mate with, and who can they share territories with?
+So, through coding and model analyses, I will generate hypotheses about biological evolution in Eastern and western meadowlark.
+This model is a part of the bigger ACD model that we are working with.
+This research gave me a chance to use new and different coding languages like Cuda.
+Utilize GPU processing power in a scientific analysis.
+Working on a project that's mainly focused on developing new ideas and using new tools to understand a very large and broad topic required extensive computing power.

 Technical Highlights

-This project focuses on modeling the evolution of signaling traits in meadowlarks using GPU-accelerated computing.
 It combines advanced computational techniques with biological insights.
 	•	CUDA/C++ Implementation:
 Developed a highly parallelized simulation model using CUDA and C++ to explore the evolution of traits such as song type and feather color in meadowlarks.
 Key contributions include:
 	•	Territorial Interaction Functor: